 2. Each campus will designate an individual to be responsible for compiling cumulative teaching evaluation data for tenure and promotion candidates.
-The compiler will create a table with the candidate's average scores as well as the campus scores for each of 15 questions on the student evaluation, excluding the question concerning the use of Blackboard and other technology.
+The compiler will create a table with the candidate's average scores as well as the campus scores for each question on the student evaluation, excluding any questions concerning the use of Blackboard and other technology.
 Additional summarized data may be requested by the campus and/or academic unit on the candidate's behalf for this table (Table 1).